 For pastoral care and to help in planning, the pastor should be notified immediately upon the death of a member of the congregation.
 No plans for the funeral should be made apart from consultation with the pastor and appropriate parish staff.
 When possible, it is a good idea to plan the funeral liturgy well before the death of a Christian to avoid planning during a time of grieving.
 Such planning offers an occasion for the pastor to talk seriously about the Christian hope of the resurrection of the dead through Jesus Christ.

 Christians will strive to keep the gospel hope of the resurrection at the center of all observances associated with the death of a Christian.
-Because the church understands the Burial of the Dead to be a service of worship to God through Jesus Christ in the power of the Holy Spirit, it does not allow social or fraternal societies to introduce rites or ceremonies into its liturgy.
-These ceremonies should not be mingled with the church’s worship of God either in the church building or in any other setting (such as a funeral home, mortuary, or at the graveside).
-Military honors and fraternal tributes and rites should be kept separate from the funeral and committal services of the church.
+Because the church understands the Burial of the Dead to be a service of worship to God through Jesus Christ in the power of the Holy Spirit, it is asked that any social or fraternal societies (ie Military honors and Fraternal tributes) that would like to be included in the funeral and/or committal services of the church discuss with the pastor during the planning.

 When we gather for a funeral service, we gather to remember and celebrate the life of our loved one we now entrust to God.
 However, our primary gathering centers on remembering and celebrating the life we have received through the life, death, and resurrection of Jesus, the Christ.